 It can help to have a better understanding of what gum recession is.
 This condition can occur when your mouth develops a “broken gum seal,” allowing bacteria to enter.
 As your gums recede from the infection, you may be able to see more of the tooth’s crown and eventually even the root of the tooth.
 This can cause both aesthetic and oral health problems.
 Long-term, exposed tooth roots can lead to bone and tooth loss.

-If you or your dentist sees signs of gum recession, we encourage you to visit our Tacoma-area practice.
+If you or your dentist sees signs of gum recession, we encourage you to visit our Tacoma practice.
 Our doctors and staff are committed to making your time with us positive and supportive.
 We’ll talk with you about what we see, give you an honest and professional evaluation of your needs, and help you take control of your treatment.

 Gum Recession and Your Health

 Some people are more susceptible to gum recession than others, even if they take excellent care of their teeth.
 Regular appointments with your general dentist and consultation with your general practitioner can help you know if you fall into this category.
-In this case, Dr. Karbakhsch and Dr. Katafuchi can take preventative measures either to repair damage before it becomes too severe or to strengthen your gums against recession.
+In this case, Dr. Karbakhsch and Dr. Katafuchi can take preventative measures either to repair the damage before it becomes too severe or to strengthen your gums against recession.

 Factors that can lead to gum recession include: